 Rashi Rohatgi is a Pennsylvania native who lives and teaches in Arctic Norway.
 Her writing has appeared in, amongst other venues, The Toast, Wasafiri, and Electric Literature.
 Her recent short story, “A Year in the North,” was a finalist for the Prime Numbers Magazine Short Fiction Prize, and was nominated for a Best of the Net Award by The VIDA Review.
-She has served as an intern for Ayesha Pande Literary, Reviews Editor for Africa in Words, and Fiction Editor for Boston Accent Lit, where she convened the Accent Prize.
-She is a former AWP and Binders mentee and a Bread Loaf and VONA alumna.
+She has served as a reader for The Rumpus, an intern for Ayesha Pande Literary, Reviews Editor for Africa in Words, and Fiction Editor for Boston Accent Lit, where she convened the Accent Prize.
+She is a former AWP and Binders mentee and a Bread Loaf, VONA, and Tin House alumna.

 Her translation of the seminal Mauritian novel Blood-Red Sweat [Lal Pasina] will be released in 2020 with Prabhat Publications, New Delhi.

-Her debut, Where the Sun Will Rise Tomorrow, won the Galaxy Galloper Novella Spectacular Award, and was published through that press in March 2020.
+Her novella, Where the Sun Will Rise Tomorrow, won the Galaxy Galloper Novella Spectacular Award, and was published through that press in March 2020.
 She is currently at work on a novel.